XiaoxiaLin/realxdeal/README.md

 ### Note

 The uploaded files and the logs are not persisted on Heroku, because this app is using [free dynos](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
-In the real scenario, any files that require permanence should be written to S3, or a similar durable store.
+In the real scenario, any files that require permanence should be written to S3, or a persistent store.